Admissions Process

 Step 4: Shadow Visit

-Upon receiving a completed application, our Director of Enrollment will contact you to arrange a two-day shadow visit experience at the school.
-During the shadow visit, your child gets the opportunity to experience Brighton as a student.
-Throughout the visit, our teachers will compile information focusing on academics, social interaction, appropriateness of placement, and academic strengths and weaknesses.
-The information gathered will be used to help us determine whether there is a positive match between your child and the school.
+Upon receiving a completed application, our Director of Enrollment will contact you to arrange a two to three-day shadow visit.
+This visit offers your child the opportunity to experience the Brighton difference.
+Teachers will compile notes on your child’s academic strengths and weaknesses, social interactions, and appropriateness of placement.
+The information gathered will help us determine whether there is a positive match between your child and the school.

 Step 5: Admissions Committee and Final Acceptance Decision